Danilo-Zekovic/react-tableql/README.md

 ### TODO

-Other Apollo configuration options
+- Other Apollo configuration options
-More options for customization
+- More options for customization
-Subscribe for live updates
+- Subscribe for live updates
-Passing the custom functions
+- Passing the custom functions
-Cleanup of node packages
+- Cleanup of node packages
-Improving the component
+- Improving the component
-Better documentation and user manual
+- Better documentation and user manual
-Tutorials
+- Tutorials
-Special cases (value is an array, ...)
+- Special cases (value is an array, ...)
-Column sorting
+- Column sorting
-Search
+- Search
-Tests
+- Tests
+- Continues integration

 For more about TableQL visit **[Official React TableQL Storybook](https://danilo-zekovic.github.io/react-tableql/)** and explore all the options, and see some demo examples.